 Such a breach of data policy may cause humongous loss to an IT firm where data is everything for their business.
-Moreover, it was observed that employees with three-six years of experience are indulging in this practice with an aging slot of 26-27 years old/newly married.
+Moreover, it was observed that employees with three years of experience are indulging in this practice with an aging slot of 26-27 years old/newly married.

 As per a survey by Kotak Institutional Equities, 65% of IT employees know someone who is indulged in moonlighting or pursuing a part-time job.

-Is moonlighting legal in India?
+Is Moonlighting Legal in India?

 Since there doesn’t exist any law against moonlighting in the IT sector in India, the practice cannot be considered illegal.
 However, as per labor laws workers of a factory are prohibited to take up any side job/dual employment.
-Though employees belonging to the IT sector can be prohibited from dual employment by their offer letters.
+However, employees belonging to the IT sector can be prohibited from dual employment by their offer letters.

 In case any organization mentions in the offer letter provided to their employees before joining that they cannot indulge in moonlighting during their course of employment, in case they would be terminated, then definitely prohibition of moonlighting can be considered under the company’s policy.
 Also, there are companies raising objections on moonlighting jobs for the same industry as this leads to a conflict of interest.

 However, not all IT firms are standing against the practice of moonlighting some are thinking from employees’ perspectives as well.
 Tech Mahindra CEO CP Gurnani finds this practice healthy if it helps its employees earn extra money.

 Companies like Swiggy support moonlighting jobs for their employees under certain conditions after working hours.
 Nova Benefits also favors its employees towards moonlighting and encourages them to pursue their interests and passion outside work hours.